Office of International Programs seeks nominations for the Global Teaching Academy

 Created in 2014, the Global Teaching Academy recognizes and celebrates exceptional teaching in an international context.
-Since its inception, the Academy has welcomed some two dozen colleagues and recognized their efforts in internationalizing Auburn University’s curricula and student experiences.
-On April 25, the Office of International Programs hosted an induction ceremony to honor the three newest members of the Academy.
-Interim Provost Vini Nathan, Assistant Provost for International Programs Andrew Gillespie and members of the Academy attended the ceremony to congratulate and celebrate the Academy’s newest members.
+Since inception, the Academy has welcomed some two dozen colleagues and recognized their efforts in internationalizing our curricula and our students.
+The Office of International Programs invites nominations for this year’s new class of Academy members.

 Tenure-track faculty on Auburn’s main campus may nominate themselves or may be nominated by a colleague.
 Please provide either a personal statement or letter of nomination highlighting international teaching activities and experience, either on campus or abroad, as well as a short CV.
 Nominations may be sent to Jenn Mason, director of international initiatives.
 The deadline for nominations is May 10.

 • Recognize peers for their interest and efforts in globalizing Auburn's curriculum

 • Facilitate international course offerings on campus to complement the recent growth of study abroad courses and exchange programs offered overseas